sergeicu/translate_and_evaluate_medical_report/README.md

 # Medical Report Generator and Translator

-A comprehensive tool for creating, translating, and evaluating translation of medical reports across different languages.
+### A comprehensive tool for creating, translating, and evaluating translation of medical reports across different languages.

-## In detail:

 Generate synthetic medical reports (or ingests existing .txt files), translate them into multiple languages using any LLM, then evaluate the quality of the translations using various metrics.